 Conclusions:

-The incidence of PANS of cats in this study was 48.8%.
-Prophylactic treatment with levetiracetam did not have a protective effect against PANS development.
+The incidence of PANS in cats in this study was 48.8%.
+Prophylactic treatment with levetiracetam did not protect against PANS development.